Annie (1999 film)

-Annie is a 1999 American musical-comedy-drama television film from The Wonderful World of Disney, adapted from the 1977 Broadway musical of the same name by Charles Strouse, Martin Charnin, and Thomas Meehan, which in turn is based on the 1924 Little Orphan Annie comic strip by Harold Gray.
+Annie is a 1999 American musical comedy drama television film from The Wonderful World of Disney, adapted from the 1977 Broadway musical of the same name by Charles Strouse, Martin Charnin, and Thomas Meehan, which in turn is based on the 1924 Little Orphan Annie comic strip by Harold Gray.
 It is the first remake and the second film adaptation of the musical following the 1982 theatrical film starring Aileen Quinn, Carol Burnett, and Albert Finney.

-It was directed by Rob Marshall, written by Irene Mecchi, and produced by Walt Disney Television, Columbia TriStar Television, Storyline Entertainment, and Chris Montan Productions.
-Annie marks the first film collaboration between The Walt Disney Company and Columbia Pictures since Columbia distributed Disney's Silly Symphony film series as well as the Mickey Mouse cartoon series from 1929 to 1932.
-It stars Kathy Bates, Alan Cumming, Audra McDonald, Kristin Chenoweth, Victor Garber, Andrea McArdle, and introduces Alicia Morton as the titular character, Lalaine as Kate, Danielle Wilson as Duffy, Sarah Hyland as Molly, Erin Adams as Tessie, Nanea Miyata as July, and Marissa Rago as Pepper.
+It was directed by Rob Marshall, written by Irene Mecchi, and produced by Chris Montan Productions, Storyline Entertainment, Columbia TriStar Television, and Walt Disney Television.
+It stars Kathy Bates, Alan Cumming, Audra McDonald, Kristin Chenoweth, Victor Garber, Andrea McArdle, and introducing Alicia Morton in her film debut as the titular character with supporting roles by Lalaine, Danielle Wilson, Sarah Hyland, Erin Adams, Nanea Miyata, and Marissa Rago.

 Annie premiered on ABC on November 7, 1999.
-The program, which was a rare partnership between Columbia TriStar Television and Walt Disney Television, proved to be popular during its initial airing, with an estimated 26.3 million viewers, making it the second-most-watched Disney film ever to air on ABC behind Cinderella (1997).
+The program proved to be popular during its initial airing, with an estimated 26.3 million viewers, making it the second-most-watched Disney film ever to air on ABC behind Cinderella (1997).
 This version earned two Emmy Awards and a George Foster Peabody Award.
 It would be followed by a third film adaptation of the musical in 2014 and a fourth adaptation that was a live NBC production of the musical.

 Plot

-In 1933, during the Great Depression, 11-year-old orphan Annie Bennett was left on her own at the NYC Municipal Orphange Girls Annex when she was an infant.
-The only two things that she received from her family was half a heart-shaped locket with a key hole, and a note from her parents saying that they would come back for her.
-The orphanage is run by the tyrannical Miss Hannigan, who starves the orphans, and forces them to do slave labor.
+In 1933, during the Great Depression, eleven-year-old Annie Bennett has been on her own at the NYC Municipal Orphanage Girls Annex ever since she was an infant.
+The only two things she has from her biological family are half a heart-shaped locket with a key hole and a note from her parents, which promises they would come back for her.
+The orphanage is run by the tyrannical Miss Hannigan, who starves the orphans and forces them to do child labor in order to help them gain work experience until she ultimately releases them by giving them various jobs in New York City once they reach adulthood.
 In the middle of the night, after getting tired of waiting for her parents, Annie tries to escape to find them, but is caught by Miss Hannigan in the process.
-When Miss Hannigan gets distracted, Annie hides in the dirty laundry bin and she finally succeeds in running away.
+When Miss Hannigan gets distracted, Annie hides in the dirty laundry bin and finally succeeds in running away.